Ronakkadhi/awesome-ai-apis/README.md

   - Always refer to official documentation for the most up-to-date requirements.

 ### 🤝 Contributing
     - Found a great AI API we missed?
 Want to add more examples?
     - Fork this repo.
     - Add the new API to an existing or new provider JSON file.
     - Add any new variables needed.
     - Update the README table.
     - Submit a PR.

-    Each new API should include:
+    - Each new API should include: Proper authentication headers, Variables, and Body
-  - Proper authentication headers
-  - Working example request body
-  - Correct endpoint URL
-  - Variables

 -----